joaomoreno/gulp-atom-electron/README.md

 You **must** provide the following options:
 - `version` - the [Atom Shell version](https://github.com/atom/atom-shell/releases) to use
-- `productName` - the name of your product
-- `productVersion` - the version of your product

 The following options are **optional**: